dana-ross/dwlstng/README.md

 Dave's WordPress Live Search was built to work with any other search-related plugin out there because it's just using WordPress's WP_Query class.
 Heck, recent versions don't even do that, they let WordPress instantiate & configure WP_Query all by itself and just change the parameters a teensy little bit.
 But by running in an AJAX call to admin_ajax.php, the *correct* way do AJAX in WordPress, all sorts of things break.
 I even found one other search-related plugin that does nothing if DOING_AJAX is defined!
 How am I supposed to stay compatible with other plugins if they're doing things like that?

 "The Next Generation" of Dave's WordPress Live Search starts with a custom rewrite endpoint, skipping admin_ajax.php and all its quirks completely.
 It also removes options that were outdated and downright confusing for people.
+Lastly, I'm using modern dependency management & build tools to streamline the development process.

 License
 =======